xsa-dev/tlacml/F1/docs/README.md

 - Buy: Buy cryptocurrency with all available balance
 - Sell: Sell all cryptocurrency

-### PPO Agent
+### Trading Strategies

+The system supports two main trading approaches:

+1. **Ensemble-based Trading (Default)**: Uses the ensemble model's predictions directly:
+   - Buy when predicted upward probability > threshold
+   - Sell when predicted upward probability < (1-threshold)
+   - Simple, rule-based approach that requires no reinforcement learning

+2. **PPO-based Trading (Optional)**: Uses the PPO agent for decision making:
-The PPO (Proximal Policy Optimization) agent is implemented using PyTorch Lightning.
-It learns to trade based on the observations from the environment, which include market features and ensemble predictions.
+   - The PPO (Proximal Policy Optimization) agent is implemented using PyTorch Lightning
+   - Learns optimal trading strategies through trial and error
+   - Takes both market data and ensemble predictions into account
+   - More complex but potentially more adaptive to market conditions
+   - Enabled with the `--use-ppo` flag

 ### Backtesting